karaatanassov/go_polymorphic_json/README.md

 In similar way an interface can be used as return type, member of another structure or element type of a slice.

-In addition to data model we would need to define interfaces for each of out type to have polymorphic behavior.
+In addition to data model we would need to define interfaces for each type to have polymorphic behavior.

 I prefer to keep things tidy and kept the models and their implementations in the `models` package.
-While the interface definitions reside in the `interface` package.
-Thus we get the following definitions
+While the interface definitions reside in the `interfaces` package.
+Thus we get the following definitions:

 ```go
 type Fault interface {